equaeghe/ippconstraints/README.md

 **Notes**
   1. Missing `*.ext` files indicate that these cases are very computationally intensive to calculate (using the [*cdd*][cdd] bundle for vertex enumeration), which is why they were not included.
-  2. Because these results were obtaining using an older version of the 'constraints' program, the one- (o) and zero-normed (z) and positivity (p) properties are not mentioned in the .ine files, although the corresponding constraints are included if these letters are in the file name.
+  2. Because these results were obtaining using an older version of the *constraints* program, the one- (o) and zero-normed (z) and positivity (p) properties are not mentioned in the .ine files, although the corresponding constraints are included if these letters are in the file name.
   3. Only a few `.adj` files are given, because most are not really interesting (at first sight?).

 **Licensing** These files contain the music of the polytopes, so no license can be given or is needed for their use.